Tomás López-Londoño, Ph.D.

-I am a passionate marine biologist committed to investigating the influence of sunlight energy on the physiology and ecology of marine organisms, with a particular focus on tropical symbiotic corals.
+I am a versatile scientist passionate about bridging the worlds of basic research, applied science, and government service.
+My work explores the role of sunlight on the physiology and ecology of marine organisms, with a particular focus on tropical symbiotic corals.
 These charismatic organisms rely on sunlight as an essential energy source given their obligate symbiotic relationship with photosynthetic zooxanthellae.
-However, this symbiosis is highly sensitive to anthropogenic disturbances, making coral reefs one of the most threatened ecosystems by global change.
-This attributes, among others, positions corals as an essential model for exploring a wide spectrum of questions spanning multiple levels of organization, from single organisms to the whole coral reef ecosystem.
+This partnership, vital for the corals' survival, also makes them highly sensitive to human-induced changes, placing coral reefs among the most threatened ecosystems on the planet.

 Ph.D. in Biology